sachdev27/vault-search-pro/README.md

 ### Settings Storage

 The extension uses `chrome.storage.sync` for:

 - Vault URL (persisted)
 - Namespace (persisted)
 - Authentication type (persisted)
 - Remember me preference (persisted)
 - Username (if Remember Me enabled)
-- Mount paths (if Remember Me enabled)

 **Security Note**: Passwords and tokens are NEVER persisted when "Remember me" is checked.
 They are only stored in session memory.

-### Advanced Options

-**Worker Count** (8-64, default: 48):
-- Higher = Faster but more network load
-- Lower = Gentler on Vault server
-- Recommended: 16-24 for rate-limited environments

-**Max Depth** (1-50, default: 10):
-- Controls how deep to traverse nested JSON
-- Higher values find more but take longer
-- Adjust based on your secret structure

 ---